ittner/newslinkrss/README.md

 ## More useful notes

+### Capturing good titles

+The title of an item is one of the most important attributes you can get from a feed, as you probably will choose between continue reading or not based on it. newslinkrss has some strategies for finding a good title even if the source site has some very bad design choices.

+If you are not following the target pages (i.e. not using option `--follow`), the only title available will be the anchor text.
+If following, newslinkrss will, by default, use the target document title with a fall back to the anchor text or description for pages that do not have titles.

+Some sites have titles that are just too polluted but also have an alternate element with a descriptive text which can be used in its place.
+For these cases, newslinkrss has options `--title-from-xpath` and `--title-from-csss`.
+Both have the same effect but the former selects the element or attribute with the alternate title using a XPath expression and the later picks an element using a CSS Selector (it is not possible to select attributes with CSS).
+If these options are given but do not return any valid text, newslinkrss will fall back to the usual title selection.

+After the title is selected, it is also interesting to remove redundant text from it. newslinkrss has an option `--title-regex` for exactly this use case: it accepts a regular expression with a single capture group and, if the expression matches, the captured text will be used as the title.
+Otherwise it will keep the original text, so we do not loose titles if something changed at the source, for example.
+Most common use for this option is to remove the name of site from article titles: it is a good design to have them in the web but, on a news reader, we do not want them using the very limited space available for item titles just to repeat information already shown in the feed title.

+It is also possible to limit the length of the title, as sometimes errors in the source site can give us insanely long ones.
+This is done with option `--max-title-length` (shortcut: `-l`) and the default value, 150, should probably work for the most use cases.

 ### Capturing publish dates

-The date when a particular item was published is one of the most useful pieces of information from a feed, so newslinkrss has several ways of getting it from source pages, with availability depending on the way it is used (i.e. with or without `--follow`) and the information avaialble in the HTML.
+The date when a particular item was published is another very useful piece of information from a feed, so newslinkrss also has several ways of getting it from source pages, with availability depending on the way it is used (i.e. with or without `--follow`) and the information available in the HTML.
 Related options are the following:

 - If explicitly used, options `--date-from-xpath`, `--xpath-date-regex`, and